miquelindia90/SnakeSolutions/README.md

 ## Installation

-To install the required dependencies for SnakeSolutions, you can use pip.
-Make sure you have Python and pip installed on your system.
+To install the required dependencies for the repository, you can use pip.
+Make sure you have Python3.10 and pip installed on your system.

 1. Open a terminal or command prompt.
 2. Navigate to the root directory of the SnakeSolutions project.